 Baltimore, MD 21205

 Dr. Feng Tao’s research interests focus on the central mechanisms of analgesia and anesthesia.
 The goal of his work is to understand how the effects of analgesics and anesthetics on their neuronal targets are regulated.
 Specifically, he is interested in the regulation of central sensitization mediated by glutamate receptors and their interacting proteins.
 It is through these pathways that pain sensation is modulated in the central nervous system, especially at the spinal cord level.
 Dr. Tao uses a DNA antisense technique to knock down PSD-95/SAP90, a molecular scaffolding protein that has been identified to attach NMDA receptors to internal signaling molecules at neuronal synapses.
 He revealed for the first time that the PSD-95/SAP90 antisense oligodeoxynucleotide dose-dependently attenuated nerve injury-induced mechanical and thermal hyperalgesia during both the development and maintenance phases of chronic neuropathic pain.
-Meanwhile, he also found that PSD-95/SAP90 knockdown produced by the PSD-95/SAP90 antisense oligodeoxynucleotide reduced the minimum alveolar anesthetic concentration (MAC) of halothane.
+He also found that PSD-95/SAP90 knockdown by the PSD-95/SAP90 antisense oligodeoxynucleotide reduced the minimum alveolar anesthetic concentration (MAC) of halothane.
 These studies provide novel insights into the mechanisms that underlie the chronic neuropathic pain state and clinical inhalational anesthetic application.

 - Society for Neuroscience

 - American Pain Society

 - International Association for the Study of Pain

 - Tao F, Johns RA.
 Effect of disrupting N-methyl-d-aspartate receptor-postsynaptic density protein-95 interactions on the threshold for halothane anesthesia in mice.
 Anesthesiology 108:882–887, 2008.